 - 1. The purpose of this policy is to: - a.
-Detail to all students the University's expectations with respect to their attendance at scheduled learning sessions (on campus and online) and engagement with all learning resources and activities available during their studies. - b.
-Explain actions that will be taken when attendance expectations are not met, making clear the potential implications of a continued lack of attendance and/ or engagement. - c.
+Detail to all students the University's expectations with respect to their attendance at scheduled learning sessions (on-campus and online) and engagement with all learning resources and activities available during their studies. - b.
+Explain actions that will be taken when attendance expectations are not met, making clear the potential implications of a continued lack of attendance and/or engagement. - c.
 Set out how the University will monitor attendance and engagement. - d.
-Ensure that the University supports students to re-engage with their course where possible, and that options available are considered where appropriate, before a decision is taken to withdraw a student from their course. - e.
-Ensure that the University remains compliant with obligations pertaining to attendance requirements as set out by external agencies and Professional, Statutory and Regulatory Bodies (PSRBs), e.g., Student Finance England (SFE), UK Visas and Immigration (UKVI).
-Increase the proportion of our students who: - continue on their course of study - progress to the next stage/year of study - successfully complete their course
+Ensure that the University supports students to re-engage with their course where possible, and that all options available are considered before a decision is taken to withdraw a student from their course. - e.
+Ensure that the University remains compliant with obligations pertaining to attendance requirements as set out by external agencies and Professional, Statutory and Regulatory Bodies (PSRBs), e.g., Student Finance England (SFE), UK Visas and Immigration (UKVI) and Education and Skills Funding Agency (ESFA) for apprentices.

+- f.
+Increase the proportion of our students who:

+- continue on their course of study

+- progress to the next stage/year of study

+- successfully complete their course